The Ongoing Usefulness of the Cross

 This means weakness in ministry is not failure.
 Suffering is not a detour.
 Feeling depleted is not disqualification.

-Paul describes his ministry as “always carrying in the body the death of Jesus, so that the life of Jesus may also be manifested” (2 Corinthians 4:10).
+Paul describes his ministry as “always carrying in the body the death of Jesus.”
+This is so that the life of Jesus is also revealed in our lives (2 Corinthians 4:10).
 God’s power is displayed not by impressive servants, but by dependent ones.

 The cross shapes how we lead: